The curriculum at Ipswich Academy:

 |Philosophy, religion & ethics||2||Philosophy, religion & ethics||2||Philosophy, religion & ethics||2|

 |Computer science/iMedia||4||Computer science/iMedia||4||Computer science/iMedia||2|

-Students in years seven and eight complete a rolling ten-week rotation in art, music, computer science/iMedia and health and nutrition.
+Students in years seven and eight complete a rolling ten-week rotation in art, drama, computer science/iMedia and fitness and nutrition.

 Key Stage 4 Overview